GeorgePaps/Blog/myBlog/content/post/ComputerVision1/index.md

 lies not in its calculations,
 but on its learning algorithm.**

-Let's start with a simple problem of house classification.
+To get a better understanding of how Perceptron works, let's start with a simple house classification problem.
-Given the square meters, the number of rooms, the construction year, the price, and an indicator of how expensive an area is, we want to identify whether a house is a bargain or not.
+We want given the square meters, the number of rooms, the construction year, the price, and an indicator of how expensive the area is, to identify whether a house is a bargain or not.
-We can use a Perceptron to help us identify bargains, in that case the problem can be restated in equation like:
+Since Perceptron is a classifier we can use it to help us identify bargains.
+The problem statement mentioned above can be restated in the following way:
 $$
 z = w_{1}*x_{1} + w_{2}*x_{2} + w_{3}*x_{3} + w_{4}*x_{4} + w_{4}*x_{4} + b \\
 $$